gitHu6-newb/FoldingAtAltitude/README.md

 ```
 sudo ./NVIDIA-Linux-x86_64-450.80.02.run
 ```
-  (A bit different from GCP) Screen will fill with a bunch of dots before changing to a progress bar.
+  Screen will fill with a bunch of dots before changing to a progress bar.
 A minute later... <br>
   There will be a "WARNING: nvidia installer was forced to guess..."
 Just hit ENTER for OK <br>
   It'll ask you "install 32-bit compatible libraries?" <br>
     Move the white thing over to the "No" option and then hit ENTER [fig 9](https://raw.githubusercontent.com/gitHu6-newb/FoldingAtAltitude/azmedia/fig_nv.gif) <br>